Harry Styles: Personal life

-Styles splits his time between two homes in North London, having previously lived above the Sunset Strip in Los Angeles.
+As of 2019, Styles splits his time between two homes in North London, having previously lived above the Sunset Strip in Los Angeles.
 He sold his Los Angeles residence, having become disillusioned with the city.
-He also owns a loft apartment in Manhattan.
 He lived in the attic of producer Ben Winston's home in Hampstead Heath, London, for 20 months at the beginning of his career while he looked for his own house.

-Styles believes in karma, and when Chelsea Handler asked if he believes in God, he stated that he considered himself to be "more spiritual than religious" and that it is "naïve to say nothing exists and there's nothing above us or more powerful than us."
+Styles believes in karma and considers himself to be "more spiritual than religious", stating that it is "naïve to say nothing exists and there's nothing above us or more powerful than us."
 In a 2020 interview with Vogue, Styles shared that he practices pilates and meditates daily.
 He also attends therapy regularly.

-He told Vogue in the same interview that he followed a pescatarian diet.
-In 2022, when fans started throwing chicken nuggets on stage during a concert and chanted that he should eat one, he told them, "I don’t eat chicken, sorry.
-I don’t eat meat," earning him PETA’s 2022 Best Viral Moment for Animals Award.
+He told Vogue in the same interview that he follows a pescatarian diet.
+In 2022, when fans started throwing chicken nuggets onstage during a concert and chanted that he should eat one, he told them, "I don't eat chicken, sorry.
+I don't eat meat", earning him PETA's 2022 Best Viral Moment for Animals Award.
 Styles confirmed in 2017 that he has polythelia, a condition where a person has more than two nipples.

 In May 2019, Styles was named second on the Sunday Times Rich List of musicians in the UK under 30, with an estimated net worth of £58 million, having previously featured third on the previous year's list with an estimated net worth of £50 million.
 He maintained his second-place position on the list in 2020 and 2021, with estimated net worths of £63 million and £75 million, respectively.
 He topped the list in 2022, becoming the richest musician under 30 in the UK, with his net worth being estimated at £100 million.
+In 2023, Styles was estimated to be worth £150 million, placed this year jointly at 13th position in a new list headed "35 richest people under 35 in the UK."
+The Times estimated Styles's wealth to be £175 million in 2024, placing 17th on the "40 under 40" list and the second richest young musician in the UK after Ed Sheeran.

+Styles is a runner who in 2025 completed two of the six World Marathon Majors—Tokyo and Berlin, the latter in a personal-best time of 2:59:13 under the pseudonym "Sted Sarandos".